 Get Water Damage Property Insurance Help Before It’s Too Late.

-Flood damage, including damage from accumulated precipitation, is not covered as water damage under typical insurance policies.
+- Flood / Flood damage, including damage from accumulated precipitation, is not covered as water damage under typical insurance policies.
 Separate flood insurance must be purchased to cover damage from flooding.
 Insurance companies may attempt to stretch the meaning of accumulated surface water in an effort to deny claims that should be paid.
+Learn more: FLOODS

 As recently as March of 2018, a case was brought before the Supreme Court of the State of New York where the insurance company attempted to expand the meaning of surface water beyond “the accumulation of natural precipitation on the land and its passage thereafter over the land until it either evaporates, is absorbed by the land or reaches stream channels” to include surface water caused by other means.